rollbar/docs/guides/rql.md

 -   `concat(str1, str2, ...)`: returns the string resulting from
     concatenating all arguments
 -   `concat_ws(sep, str1, str2, ...)`: returns the string resulting from
-    concatening the second argument and beyond, separated by the first argument
+    concatenating the second argument and beyond, separated by the first argument
 -   `lower(str)`: converts str to lowercase
 -   `upper(str)`: converts str to uppercase